yashshavi/helpwiththemood/README.md

 •	setup.py: The file used for setting uo stand alone file.

 .
 Undertaking:undertaking for orignality.

 .
 Document.docx:Documentation file of project.

 •	README.md: The file that you are reading at this moment.

 •	requirements.txt: A file for listing the Python libraries that you need for desktop app code, with each library on a new line.
 Replace the libraries in this file with whatever you need for your application.

+.New project.mp4: Demo video of project.

+.Helpwithmymood.pptx: PPT of project.